- Imaging Studies

 - The development of gene therapeutic approaches for inherited diseases (www.inherinet.org), spin-off acquired diseases, further preclinical development of hematopoietic and mesenchymal stem cell transplantation using gene marked cells.

-- The development of hematopoietic stem cell transplantation using alternative donors and/or alternative stem cell sources.
+- The development of innovative hematopoietic stem cell transplantation approaches.

 Prof. dr. J.J.M. van Dongen, dr. A.W.
 Langerak, dr. F.J.T.
 Staal, dr. V.H.J. van der Velden

 This research program focuses on the diagnosis and classification of leukemias and malignant lymphomas as well as on the evaluation of treatment effectiveness during follow-up via detection of low frequencies of malignant cells, i.e. detection of ‚ “minimal residual disease” (MRD).
 The research program combines molecular and cellular studies on normal and malignant hematopoiesis, particularly focusing on immature lymphoid differentiation.
 The various types of lymphoid malignancies (leukemias and lymphomas) resemble their normal counterparts.
 Despite this comparability, the malignant cells exhibit aberrant cellular and genetic characteristics, which can be used for diagnosis, classification, and MRD studies.
 Thorough insight into normal lymphoid differentiation appears to be highly relevant for translation of new immunobiological information into improved diagnostics.
 The research program consists of three main projects:

 Normal and aberrant V(D)J recombination in leukemias and malignant lymphomas: basic aspects and diagnostic applications